frdayboy/SHAdow/PROCESS.md

 the branch target in ROM to patches, I can just do the sequence myself?
 I'd find symbols for NOR, get the next stage, load it in memory, then do patches, then jump.
 That sounds reasonable.

+5/29/20

+Might just invoke boot process from shellcode (boot from NOR).
+Then, before jump, accept image over USB from shellcode and execute.
+This would be an easier way to patch the next stage, then return to the shellcode and boot the next stage.
+Boom.